Wacław Kiełtyka

 Wacław "Vogg" Kiełtyka (born 17 December 1981) is a Polish musician, best known as the guitarist of the death metal band Decapitated.
-In addition to Decapitated, Wacław has been the guitarist of Lux Occulta since 1998, as well as a former member of the Krakow group Sceptic.
+In addition to Decapitated, Wacław has been the guitarist of Lux Occulta since 1998, as well as a former member of the Kraków group Sceptic.
 He also worked with the death metal band Vader.
 He is a graduate of musical school in the first and second degree, and attended the Academy of Music in Kraków as an accordionist.

 Kiełtyka auditioned for second guitarist of Morbid Angel after the departure of Erik Rutan in 2006.
 Before joining Vader in 2009, Kiełtyka was a music store salesman.
 He also worked as a guitar technician for the band Hypocrisy.

-In September 2019, Kiełtyka was named as the new Machine Head lead guitarist in a post on the band's Facebook page by founding member Robb Flynn.
+From September 2019 to November 2023, Kiełtyka played the lead guitar in Machine Head.